A Rather Weak 'Attempt' To Defend

 this above, but the concessions Vogelman makes simply underline the point that

-nature is far too complex to try to squeeze into a dialectical boot it won't
+nature is far too complex to be squeezed into a dialectical boot it won't

 fit.
-This shouldn't surprise us; science has progressed a long way since Hegel
+This shouldn't surprise us; science has progressed dramatically since Hegel

-dreamt this 'Law' up (which he based on very little evidence at all, just a few
+first dreamt this 'Law' up (and which he based on very little evidence, just a

-trite anecdotes), and a long way, too, since Engels tried unwisely to impose it
+few trite anecdotes), and a long way, too, since Engels unwisely attempted to

 What about these claims, though?